10 Tips to Make Your Christmas Caroling Merry

 Get Everyone Involved

 Water bottles and thermoses filled with warm drinks, like hot chocolate or apple cider are good to have along the way.
+This will keep your singing pipes in good shape in the cold air.
 Drink up the warm comfort of hot chocolate, mulled apple cider, or hot tea.

 Jingle All the Way

-Who couldn’t use a little music accompaniment to those caroling voices?
-Bring out the sleigh bells, kazoos and tambourines and any handheld instruments that will help your merry band stay on the beat.
+Who couldn’t use a little musical accompaniment to those caroling voices?
+Bring out the sleigh bells, kazoos and tambourines, and any handheld instruments that will help your merry band stay on the beat.

 Reap the Rewards

-After all the singing is done, have plenty of home-baked goodies and warm drinks waiting back at home ready for your hungry crew.
+After all the singing is done, have plenty of home-baked goodies and warm drinks waiting back at home ready for your hungry crew of carolers.